 Sexual Harassment Attorneys Protect Long Island Employees from Hostile Work Environments

 Working in the New York area is tough.
-Employment law attorneys at Leeds Brown Law, P.C. know that when you have to work in a discriminatory or hostile environment, it can be downright impossible.
-If your co-workers are harassing you at your place of employment, consider consulting with Leeds Brown to learn about your rights to file a sexual harassment claim and recover monetary compensation.
+Our employment law attorneys know that when you have to work in a discriminatory or hostile environment, it can be downright impossible.
+If your co-workers are harassing you at your place of employment, consider consulting us to learn about your rights to file a sexual harassment claim and recover monetary compensation.

 Is someone in your office making you uncomfortable with inappropriate comments?
 Is a colleague or supervisor scaring, threatening or touching you?
 If the answer is yes, you may be experiencing sexual harassment at your job.
 It can be tough to speak up if you are the victim of harassment of any kind, especially when it is sexual in nature.
 You may fear an escalation of the problem or retaliation for being a “troublemaker.”
 You may feel anxious or nervous at work and unable to perform your work to the best of your actual ability.
 Perhaps you feel forced to quit and don’t know what to do.
 We can help.
 You don’t have to handle sexual harassment alone.

-The lawyers at Leeds Brown, representing clients on Long Island and throughout New York, provide a full range of employment discrimination and sexual harassment representation.
+Our lawyers representing clients on Long Island and throughout New York, provide a full range of employment discrimination and sexual harassment representation.
 If you want assistance with your harassment claim, we can guide you with compassion, dedication, and skill.
 We have worked hard to earn our excellent reputation for success both litigating sexual harassment claims and negotiating settlements.
 Contact us do learn more about your rights and how to proceed to protect your best interests including, possibly, your job.

 Sexual Harassment on Long Island: Quid Pro Quo and Hostile Work Environment